 You should bag your waste when appropriate

-Some materials, when broken, may leak of toxic chemicals stored in it.
-So, it is best to keep them in a sturdy container before transportation period to prevent hazardous materials from leaking.
+Some materials, when broken, may leak toxic chemicals stored in them.
+So, it is best to keep them in a sturdy container before the transportation period to prevent hazardous materials from leaking.

 Do not put hazardous materials in the rubbish bin

 It will contaminate landfills if you do so.
 As a result, the dangerous chemical will leach into the ground or into a body of water, therefore contaminating it.
 Additionally, it will put the garbage collector/handler at risk.
 They should be placed in an appropriate bin that will be then sent to a special landfill designed to contain them.
 Examples of these include medical bins for medical waste and the asbestos bin for asbestos waste, etc.

 This practice will harm not only your premises but also the other establishments around you and the environment.
 First of all, overfilling your bin will attract critters like cockroaches, rats, flies, and other animals.
 They can spread bacteria and germs that can cause diseases.
 Additionally, they may cause accidents.

 That is because they may contain heavy waste materials that can fall and injure people if left unchecked.
 For example, some people may run or jog past your kerbside in the morning.
 And, if the trash accidentally falls on them due to overfilling it, they will get injured.
 Overfilled or heavy bins can break under an intense amount of pressure due to their weight.

 So, plan your desired pickup schedule with your handlers in advance.
 Calculate the period wherein you fill your bin so that you can decide on the pickup date.